Opportunity management: Philosophical underpinnings

 There are endless things that can be considered, but only a small portion of these can practically be achieved.
 If opportunity management does not adequately address both imagination and understanding, the best opportunities will not be pursued.
 Some individuals and organisations have become so used to thinking of risk management solely in terms of the negative outcomes of uncertainty that they recoil from using the same process to address opportunities.
 Opportunity management requires originality and rule: Kant notes:

 "...genius (1) is a talent for producing that for which no definite rule can be given, and not an aptitude in a way of cleverness for what can be learned according to some rule; and that consequently originality must be its primary property.
 (2) Since there may be original nonsense, its products must at the same time be models, i.e., be exemplary; and consequently, though not themselves derived from imitation, they must serve that purpose for others, i.e., as a standard or rule of estimating.
 (3) It cannot indicate scientifically how it brings about its product, but rather gives the rule as nature.
 Hence, where an author owes a product to his genius, he does not himself know how the ideas for it have entered into his head, nor has he the power to invent like at pleasure, or methodologically, and communicate the same to others in such precepts as would put them in a position to produce similar products...
 (4) Nature prescribes the rule through genius not to science but to art, and this also only in so far as it is to be fine art."

-American philosopher Charles S. Pierce notes that new knowledge originates outside of the traditional logic of induction and deduction.
+American philosopher Charles S. Peirce notes that new knowledge originates outside of the traditional logic of induction and deduction.
 He posits a process of abduction through which a mind freed from constraints to arrive at a creative inference.
 Abduction is a process of conjecture that is capable of creating new knowledge through the positing of a novel hypothesis.
 It makes no claim to 'what is' but rather to 'what might be.'
 The content of the idea cannot be tested in advance but where the process of reaching a decision is biased the idea is likely to be flawed.
 Peirce notes, "But observed facts relate exclusively to the particular circumstances that happen to exist when they were observed.
 They do not relate to any future occasions upon which we may be in doubt how we ought to act.
 They, therefore, do not, in themselves contain practical knowledge."
 Opportunity management entails ongoing assessment of the decision-making process increasing the likelihood of success.